fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 layout: ""

 ---
-#Matching the HTML elements to our CSS file
 Now take a look at `main.css`.
 Wherever we want to specify the appearance of an element, we simply add an entry into our CSS file in this format.

 ```